cap-js/docs/cds/cdl.md

 Using an expression as annotation value only makes sense if the evaluator of the annotation is prepared to deal with the new CSN representation.
-Currently the CAP runtimes only support expressions in the `where` property of the `@restrict` annotation.
+Currently, the CAP runtimes only support expressions in the `where` property of the `@restrict` annotation.

 <!-- cds-mode: upcoming, cds-compiler v4.5 -->
 ```cds